 This type of interface allows users to easily create content and add media within individual editing blocks, which can be rearranged on the page as desired.
 Default block types are designed to insert text, images, photo galleries, audio, video and a host of other components, and you can also have custom blocks created to suit your unique needs.
 Blocks let users arrange their content to create rich, attractive pages and posts — with nearly the same amount of ease as the classic editor provided.

-“With blocks, a developer would be able to provide a theme-specific block that directly renders a portion of a layout (a three columns grid of features, for instance) and clearly specifies what can be directly edited by the user,” according to the Gutenberg Handbook at WordPress.org.
+“With blocks, a developer would be able to provide a theme-specific block that directly renders a portion of a layout (a three columns grid of features, for instance) and clearly specifies what can be directly edited by the user,” according to the WordPress.org.
 “That means the user gets a WYSIWYG experience where they can’t ruin the markup established but can easily update text, swap images, reduce the number of columns, etc., without having to ask the developer for it and without fearing that they will break things.”

 The Real Power of Gutenberg for Everyday WordPress Users